 At the heart of the Primary Years Programme (PYP) is the belief that best learning happens through collaboration.
 The programme encourages children to broaden their horizon through meaningful experiences that shape their understanding of themselves and the world around them.
-We at BNL believe that every learner is unique and special; therefore, education at BNL is learner-centred: teachers support students in their growth and development in all areas, keeping in mind individual ability, need and learning style.
+We at Newlands believe that every learner is unique and special; therefore, education at Newlands is learner-centred: teachers support students in their growth and development in all areas, keeping in mind individual ability, need and learning style.

 Students’ learning in the classroom is supported by state of the art ICT resources such as multimedia, smart boards, iPad/ tablets and a colourful attractive environment.
-At BNL PYP learning is not confined to the classroom alone.
+At Newlands PYP learning is not confined to the classroom alone.
 The outdoors is explored for music, reading and art activities thus sharing not only the space but the joy of learning with others on campus.
 Within the school timetable, picnics and nature walks are organized at Beaconhouses’ farmhouse and Sports Complex.

 As an IB World school we are committed to quality teaching and have ensured rigorous continuous professional development opportunities including IB certified training for all of our teachers to hone their pedagogical skills and strengthen their understanding of the PYP curriculum framework.
 This qualification equips our teachers to confidently support inquiry based teaching and learning inside and outside the classroom.